BradenLWeber/calculator/README.md

 Things next:
 - Bug hunt!
+- - Sometimes when ln and sqrt are deleted from the very left of the screen, the line doesn't correct itself
 - Visual design improvements
 - Rewriting inefficient code
-- Could I have the ability to click at different parts of the displayed line?
 - Run Prettier?
 - Add buttons to let user decide height and width?